Overview

 • 🟣 for Plasticity actions

-• Blocks to indicate a hotkey
+• Blocks indicate hotkeys

 Remapping Keys?

-One should try to keep hotkey remapping to a minimum, and only remap things that are necessary because of ones hardware setup for example.
+One should try to keep hotkey remapping to a minimum, and only remap things that are necessary because of one’s hardware setup for example.
 The reason for that, is that when using complex software like these, it’s good to be as close to stock as possible.
 This allows one to immediately work on any machine without having to set up everything first and when software evolves over the years, it often changes how workflows and features work, adding removing and changing hotkeys, in which case managing ones own custom hotkeys can be a pain, especially when using lots of 3D software.

 Lastly, as this page is quite long, make use of the table of contents on the right (pull window bigger if it’s not visible).